Origins What is Buddhism Doctrines Comparison The Truth

 The Cause of Suffering

-Suffering arises from craving and attachment — desire for pleasure, for existence, and even for non-existence.
+Suffering arises from craving and attachment — desire for pleasure, for existence.
 Where desire takes root, suffering follows.

 III